 A white three-headed elephant shrine stands at base of the long stairway climb and here is your last chance to pray for strength, a cool wind and thick cloud cover because the long hike up leaves you exposed to a blazing sun.

-This is the view from the top of the first flight of steps, probably a hundred or more and a point of no return because, hereon, the view over the surrounding countryside and further ascent are both breath-taking, albeit, for very different reasons, but despite the latter, your determination to reach the Erawan Cave will push you onwards and upwards I’m sure.
+This is the view from the top of the first flight of steps, probably a hundred or more and a point of no return because, hereon, the view over the surrounding countryside and further ascent are both breathtaking and breath-taking, albeit, for very different reasons, but despite the latter, your determination to reach the Erawan Cave will push you onwards and upwards I’m sure.

 These sala style rest stations are a welcome sight as you countdown the 611 steps to the temple cave opening.